fabscale/ember-cognito-identity/README.md

 ## Token expiration

-This addon will automatically refresh the JWT Token every 45 minutes.
+This addon will automatically refresh the JWT Token every 15 minutes before it expires.
 The tokens have a lifespan of 60 minutes, so this should ensure that the local token never experies in the middle of a session.

 ## Multi-Factor Authentication (MFA)